SS Alamo Victory: Korean War

 SS Alamo Victory served as Merchant Marine Naval ship supplying goods for the Korean War and operated by the States Marine Lines.
 She made trips to and from Korea.
 About 75 percent of the personnel taken to Korea for the Korean War came by the Merchant Marine Ships.
 SS Alamo Victory transported goods, mail, food and other supplies.
 About 90 percent of the cargo was moved by Merchant Marine Naval to the Korea War Zone.
 SS Alamo Victory made trips between the US and Korea helping American forces engaged against Communist aggression in South Korea.
 In 1951 she was put back into the National Defense Reserve Fleet at Suisun Bay.

 Vietnam War

 In 1965 she was reactivated for the Vietnam War.
 Alamo Victory served as Merchant Marine Naval ship supplying goods to Vietnam.
-On August 18, 1969, she ran aground and wad wrecked in Hurricane Camille at Gulfport, Mississippi in the Gulf of Mexico.
+On August 18, 1969, she ran aground and was wrecked in Hurricane Camille at Gulfport, Mississippi in the Gulf of Mexico.
 She was refloated and laid up at the Beaumont Reserve Fleet National Defense Reserve in Texas.
 In 1971 she was scrapped in New Orleans.